DHCPCD(8) | System Manager's Manual | DHCPCD(8) |

 dhcpcd

-will try and obtain a lease before
+will try to obtain a lease before forking to

-can be modified with the -b
+modified with the -b

 ,